 Rex was born and raised in Tampa, where he attended Jesuit High School, and thereafter the University of Florida where he obtained his undergraduate degree in English, and his law degree, cum laude.
 He practiced for a number of years with the law firm of Fowler White, and is currently President and CEO of Farrior Enterprises LLC, a diversified investment company.

-While being active in the community, he serves on the advisory boards to USAmeribank, a fast growing mid-sized community bank, and to Healthedge Investment Partners, an operating-oriented private equity firm focused exclusively on the healthcare industry.
+While being active in the community, he serves on the advisory board to Healthedge Investment Partners, an operating-oriented private equity firm focused exclusively on the healthcare industry.